Multiorder topological superfluid phase transitions in a two-dimensional optical superlattice: Numerical results

-where the invariants $p_y^{\nu_x^\pm}$ and $p_x^{\nu_y^\pm}$ are calculated by the Wannier sector polarizations \cite{sm}.
-The system lies in SOTSF when $q_{xy}$ is half quantized, otherwise is topological trivial when $q_{xy}$ vanishes.
+where the invariants $p_y^{\nu_x^\pm}$ and $p_x^{\nu_y^\pm}$ are calculated by the Wannier sector polarizations (see Appendix \ref{sec-app-wilson}).
+The system lies in SOTSF when $q_{xy}$ is half quantized, otherwise is topological trivial when $q_{xy}=0$.

-The phase diagram exhibits distinct behaviors at different regimes in terms of the interaction strength $U$.
-At weak interaction limit, c.f.
-FIG.\ref{fig-phase}(a), we find two FOTSF regions with Chern numbers of opposite signs.
-Specifically, when $\eta=1$, Hamiltonian (\ref{eq-h-site}) is reduced to the standard model and well known for supporting MEMs \cite{Gong2011prl}.
-The SOTSF phase with a zero Chern number is isolated from the trivial superfluid phase by the FOTSF regions.
-At strong interaction limit shown in FIG.\ref{fig-phase}(b), besides the transition between two different topological phases, one can find the system can undergo a direct transition from the trivial superfluid phase to the SOTSF one.
-The Chern number remains zero and thereby inadequate to figure out the phase transition.
+In FIG.\ref{fig-phase}(a), we find two FOTSF regions with Chern numbers of opposite signs.
+As mentioned in Sec.\ref{sec-model}, when $\eta=1$, Hamiltonian (\ref{eq-h-site}) has been known for supporting MEMs.
+We find the desired SOTSF phase with $\mathcal{C}=0$ and $q_{xy}=1/2$ isolated from the trivial superfluid phase by the FOTSF regions.
+In FIG.\ref{fig-phase}(b), we investigate the interaction effect on the phase transition.
+The system transits to the superfluid phase as long as $U$ exceeds a threshold.
+Besides the conventional FOTSF transition, we find the system undergoes a direct transition from the trivial superfluid phase to SOTSF, during which $\mathcal{C}$ remains zero but $q_{xy}$ changes instead.
+The phase diagram reveals that the SOTSF transition is inadequate to be figured out by $\mathcal{C}$, instead its topological invariant is replaced by $q_{xy}$.

+The influence of the chemical potential on the system is shown in FIG.\ref{fig-phase}(c).
+Due to the particle-symmetry introduced by the order parameter, the phase diagram is symmetric with respect to $\mu=0$ (i.e., half filling).
+We find that the superfluid phase collapses in a wide range between $\mu\approx \pm2t$.
+This is because, at the large Zeeman field $V_z$, the single-particle properties of the nearly half-filled system exhibit a band insulator \cite{Sun2013pra}, and the existence of the fermionic superfluidity is known to be manifestly suppressed \cite{Hu2006pra}.

+We remark that the superfluid phases potentially exist even at finite temperature.
+This can be qualitatively estimated by the critical temperature $T_c$ of the superfluid phases under the BdG approach \footnote{At temperature $T$, the form of $\Omega$ in Eq.(\ref{eq-thermo-pot}) will be rewritten as $\Omega=\frac{k_BT}{4}\sum_{{\bf k},\nu} \ln f[-E_\nu({\bf k})] +\mathcal{E}_0$, where $f(E)=1/[\exp(E/k_BT)+1]$ is the Fermi-Dirac distribution.
+We assume the Boltzmann constant $k_B=1$ in the whole paper.}, as shown in FIG.\ref{fig-phase}(d).
+In the tight-binding approximation, the hopping magnitude $t$ is typically of the order $0.1E_R$ \cite{Walters2013pra}.
+Since the recoil energy $E_R\sim (\pi/3)^{2/3}E_F$ \cite{Hofstetter2002prl} ($E_F$ denoting the Fermi energy of the Fermi gas), we can find $T_c$($\approx$$0.3t$) is of the order $0.1E_F$.
+Hence the superfluid phases can be expected to survive at $T\sim 0.05E_F$ with current experimental techniques \cite{Greiner2005prl,Sobirey2021sci}.